In a county overflowing with football talent, the city of Powder Springs has found a way to stand out.

 Hillgrove has 14 players, including defensive back Jaylen McCullough at Tennessee, tight end Chigoziem Okonkwo at Maryland and wide receiver Valerian Agbaw at Kansas.
 The Hawks can also boast about having four players in the NFL, including tight end Evan Engram (New York Giants), defensive end Bradley Chubb (Denver Broncos), running back Kenyon Drake (Miami Dolphins) and linebacker Brandon Chubb (Carolina Panthers).

-The City of Marietta has sent 60 current players to the college ranks, but that includes eight total high schools.
+The City of Marietta has sent 60 current players to the college ranks, but that includes eight high schools.

 A player’s journey to college football often begins in the Cobb Football League, the K-5 feeder league where players wear the uniform of their future high school.